frootlab/frootlab.github.io/_posts/2019-03-20-three-obstacles-in-data-science.md

 different operational data landscapes, the additional efforts can occupy a lot of time and become a critical factor.

-We want to solve this issue with [Pandora](/pandora.html), a lightweight unified data interface, that mediates between the data analysis application and the data-backends.
-On the analysis side, Pandora provides peace by offering data scientist their favorite formats: [NumPy-Arrays](http://www.numpy.org/) and [R-Tables](https://www.r-project.org/).
-On the (dark) backend-side Pandora aims to tame any important SQL-Databases ([IBM Db2](https://www.ibm.com/analytics/us/en/db2/), [Oracle Database](https://www.oracle.com/database/), [SAP
+We want to solve this issue with [Deet](/deet.html), a lightweight unified data interface, that mediates between the data analysis application and the data-backends.
+On the analysis side, Deet provides peace by offering data scientist their favorite formats: [NumPy-Arrays](http://www.numpy.org/) and [R-Tables](https://www.r-project.org/).
+On the (dark) backend-side Deet aims to tame any important SQL-Databases ([IBM Db2](https://www.ibm.com/analytics/us/en/db2/), [Oracle Database](https://www.oracle.com/database/), [SAP